Risks & opportunities

 Finance & reporting risk

 Our operations are financed by our operating cash flow, a negative working capital, and reinvestment of our profits.
-We have implemented debtor management, stock management, and treasury procedures so that we are always able to meet our payment obligations.
+Because we continuously improve our underlying debtor management, stock management, and treasury processes, we are always able to meet our payment obligations.
+In addition, we have a long-term financing arrangement in place to provide us with additional liquidity to cover business continuity.

 Enhancement of our risk management system